 Monthly payments may be made via EFT or credit card.

 Family discount: A 10% discount is applied for each additional family member who enrolls in Karate at the same time.

-Youth Karate: $18/month (Class meets once per week.
-Choose Monday or Wednesday.)
+Youth Karate: $18/month (Class meets once per week on Monday.)